-Natural resources are any resources that exist on this planet as a result of nature.
+Natural resources are any resources that exist on this planet due to nature.
 They are similar to sunlight, minerals, water, air, soil, and forests.
-Because of the accessibility of these natural resources, life is conceivable on earth.
-Without these resources, life would not have been conceivable on earth.
+Because of the accessibility of these natural resources, life is conceivable on Earth.
+Without these resources, life would not have been conceivable on Earth.
 In this essay, let’s discuss Nepal’s natural resources.

 Table of Contents